tezodipta/GPS_Tracker/README.md

 ```
 Main Folder
 │
+├── Circuit_pic/
+│   └── Circuit.png                            # Circuit diagram for the project.
+|
 ├── Final/
 │   └── Final_code.ino                         # Code for sending location data to Website and sending location Via sms by push button and Emergency calling function.
 |